 Before moving to Massachusetts, Ms. Fryer was an active freelance musician living and working in New York City where she was Principal Bassist with Philharmonia Virtuosi, performed with the American Ballet Theater, and taught at Rutgers University’s Mason Gross School of the Arts and Mannes Preparatory School of Music.
 She graduated from the Juilliard School where she was awarded the Zimmerman Scholarship for Outstanding Achievement and earned her Bachelor and Master of Music degrees.

-Susan Faux teaches strings at Upbeat New Hampshire summer week program each summer.
+Susan Faux teaches semi-private lessons in Upbeat New Hampshire’s elementary school program.
 She received a BM from Hartt School of Music and a MM from New England Conservatory.
 She has studied violin with Eric Rosenblith, Ben Sayevich, and Charles Treger and chamber music with members of the Emerson Quartet.
 Sue has also attended teacher training workshops at University of Wisconsin at Steven’s Point.

 Sue has performed with the Boston Pops Esplanade Orchestra, the Albany, Vermont, Portland ME, Newfoundland CANADA, Greenville SC, Richmond, Jacksonville, and Springfield MA symphony orchestras as well as Rhode Island Philharmonic, Boston Modern Orchestra Project, Ballet Florida, Boston Landmarks Orchestra, Michigan Opera Theater, Orchestra of Indian Hill, Boston Lyric Opera, Boston Philharmonic, and Symphony New Hampshire.
 She is also a member of the orchestra at Sarasota Opera, where she plays co-principal 2nd violin.